ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 Opportunistic Privacy is defined for DoT in Section 4.1 of {{!RFC7858}} as a mode in which clients do not validate the name of the resolver presented in the certificate.
+Opportunistic Privacy similarly applies to DoQ {{!RFC9250}}.
 A client MAY use information from the SVCB record for "dns://resolver.arpa" with this "opportunistic" approach (not validating the names presented in the SubjectAlternativeName field of the certificate) as long as the IP address of the Encrypted Resolver does not differ from the IP address of the Unencrypted Resolver.
 Clients SHOULD use this mode only for resolvers using non-public IP addresses.
 This approach can be used for any encrypted DNS protocol that uses TLS.

 # Discovery Using Resolver Names {#encrypted}